SEND Information Report

 Where pupils have a special educational need supported by an Educational Health Care Plan (EHCP) that names a specific school, the Governing Body has a statutory duty to admit those pupils.
 This means that children with such an EHCP will be allocated a place before any other places are allocated.

-A cared-for child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions under section 22(1) of the Children Act 1989.
+A child who is looked after is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions under section 22(1) of the Children Act 1989.

 Or, a child who immediately moved on from that status after becoming subject to an adoption, residence or special guardianship order.